ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 LIQUOR AND BEVERAGE POLICY

 Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or any food onboard.
 Alcoholic beverages will not be sold or served to anyone under the age of 21.
 We reserve the right to refuse the sale of alcoholic beverages to anyone.
 Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be retained by RCI Cruise Lines until the end of the cruise.

 CROWN & ANCHOR PROGRAM

-In accordance with NAHA’s charter agreement with RCI, the Royal Caribbean Crown & Anchor program amenities will not be provided.
-You will not have access to the Diamond Club (if you are Diamond level or above) and you will not have access to the Concierge Club (if you are Pinnacle level).
-However, you will receive cruise points for each night of the cruise, as with any other Royal Caribbean sailing.
+Because we are chartering the entire ship, the Royal Caribbean Crown & Anchor program amenities offered on regular cruises are NOT available, including access to the Diamond and Concierge Clubs.
+However, you will earn cruise points for each night of the cruise, as with any other Royal Caribbean sailing.